+Source?

 According to the Table 3, out of total 120 (One hundred and twenty) targeted IDPs chosen for our study, the highest number of 55 (Fifty five) persons found difference in language, food habit, culture etc. with their previous areas of residence compared to the newly settled one after migration.
 The surprising element in the exiting difference were accepted by around 65 respondents rated as high, followed by 35 people rated as medium scale.
 Later on, the question of difficulties in communicating with new people of migrated area, the most common response was ‘Medium’ by 60 people and 35 people found it less difficult consequently.
 It has been observed that people had low level of inconvenience in the process of adopting to the new environment, settings, culture, language etc. as highest 70 people corresponded with ‘Low scale’ and 35 responded to ‘Medium scale’.
 Around 50 respondents answered that they do not feel frustrated in relation to existing differences in new areas and 30 people remained neutral here.
 However, on the question of getting accustomed with new people and surrounding in all respect, surprisingly the responses were equally divided into 50 people responding ‘High’, on the other hand, 50 people responding ‘Low’.
 And about 79% of respondents felt, it took them years to get completely adjust at their new accommodation.

 5.3 Identifying major influential factors in the social integration process of IDPs with host community